ravecalangi/js-react-100-days/25. to-do-list/README.md

 ## Description
 - A basic web-based to-do list application that allows users to add and remove tasks dynamically.
-- Built using vanilla JavaScript with simple HTML and CSS for structure and styling.

 ## Features
 - Add tasks using a button